Skip to main content

 Hanging on the roller coaster - my suspense thriller

-Dear readers, I have awesome news.
-My thriller suspense, Hanging on the roller coaster is in preorder and the release date is 17th August.
+My thriller suspense, Hanging on the roller coaster is on amazon.

 https://www.amazon.com/Hanging-Roller-Coaster-Kristina-Gallo-ebook/dp/B092VW8GRQ/ref=sr_1_1?dchild=1&qid=1622191940&refinements=p_27%3AKristina++Gallo&s=digital-text&sr=1-1&text=Kristina++Gallo